-Indeed, certain aspects of influencer marketing may feel underwhelming, and this is due to the content.
-Experiment with different content types to see which ones produce the best results.
-Whether it be encouraging people to listen to a podcast you’ve created, contact you for services, or download a guide you’ve created, different CTAs are going to have different success rates.
+Indeed, certain aspects of influencer marketing may feel underwhelming, which might be due to the content.
+Experiment with different content types to see what produces the best results.
+Whether it’s encouraging people to listen to a podcast you’ve created, contact you for services, or download a guide you’ve created, different CTAs are going to have different success rates.

 Long-term collaboration with influencers is becoming more common to achieve better results and propel your business to new heights, but you can also request a single promotional post from mega-influencers.